GeoRegionsEcosystem/GeoRegions.jl/docs/src/georegions/predefined.md

 Add the `GF_` prefix to the 3-letter IDs given in Giorgi & Francisco [2000] to call GeoRegions adapted from this paper.
 All GeoRegions are defined as the `RectRegion` type.

-!!! compat "Defined in GeoRegions > 1.1"
+!!! tip "Defined in GeoRegions > 1.1"
     All `GF_*` domains are defined only in versions ≥1.1

 ```@repl